Launching The Fancy Me

 Onboard was also a small cargo of sugar, mahogany, and coconuts.

-According to survivor, Harold I. Norman, after they were out of sight of land, the captain, seeing the weather coming on, thought best to turn back.
+According to Harold I. Norman, after they were out of sight of land, they began sailing through the Mona Passage.

 Unbeknownst to him, a Category 2 hurricane, with 100 mph winds was heading directly for them!

 It was the first hurricane of the 1926 season and grew to be a Category 4 when it passed the Bahamas.